 Share Class Type 1 All-in-Fee Maximum Sales Charge Redemption Charge / CDSC 2 Minimum Initial Investment Minimum Holding S 0.65% p.a.
 3% None USD 15,000,000 or equivalent USD 15,000,000 or equivalent I 0.80% p.a.
-3% None USD 100,000 or equivalent 1 Share N1 0.75% 3% None USD 500,000 or equivalent 1 Share N 0.90% 3% None None None R 1.60% p.a.
+3% None USD 100,000 or equivalent 1 Share N1 0.75% p.a.
+3% None USD 500,000 or equivalent 1 Share N 0.90% p.a.
+3% None None None R 1.60% p.a.
 3% None USD 1,000 or equivalent 1 Share RE 1.95% p.a.
-2% None None None EI 4 0.20% p.a.
-3% None USD1,000,000 or equivalent 1 Share Q 0.20% p.a 3 None None None None
+2% None None None El 4 0.20% p.a.
+3% None USD1,000,000 or equivalent 1 Share Q 0.20% p.a 3 None None None None XM 0.10% p.a.
+5 None None None None

 - 1. The comprehensive list of offered share classes with details relating to distribution policy, hedging policy (if any) and currencies is available by referring to im.natixis.com.
 Further details regarding the currency hedging methodology are available under section "Subscription, Transfer, Conversion and Redemption of Shares" of this Prospectus. - 2.
 CDSC means Contingent Deferred Sales Charge as further detailed under section "Subscription, Transfer, Conversion and Redemption of Shares" of this Prospectus. - 3.
 No investment management fee is charged on this share class.
 However, this share class will pay other expenses such as administrative fees and depositary fees. - 4.
-This Share Class is reserved for the Fund's early investors and closes permanently to new subscriptions and switches upon the occurrence of certain events set at the discretion of the Management Company, as further detailed under section "Subscription, Transfer, Conversion and Redemption of Shares" of this Prospectus.
+This Share Class is reserved for the Fund's early investors and closes permanently to new subscriptions and switches upon the occurrence of certain events set at the discretion of the Management Company, as further detailed under section "Subscription, Transfer, Conversion and Redemption of Shares" of this Prospectus. - 5.
+No investment management fee is charged on this share class.
+However, this share class is subject to a specific charging structure and prior approval from the Management Company is required for subscription in this share class.
+Further details regarding the charging structure of this share class are available under section "Subscription, Transfer, Conversion and Redemption of Shares" of this Prospectus.